 13. Pulse Shaping¶

-In the Filters chapter we learned that blocky shaped symbols/pulses use an excess amount of spectrum, and we can greatly reduce the amount of spectrum used by “shaping” our pulses.
-But you can’t just use any low-pass filter, or you might get inter-symbol-interference (ISI), which is when symbols bleed into each other and interfere with each other.
+In the Filters chapter we learned that blocky-shaped symbols/pulses use an excess amount of spectrum, and we can greatly reduce the amount of spectrum used by “shaping” our pulses.
+However, you can’t use just any low-pass filter or you might get inter-symbol-interference (ISI), where symbols bleed into and interfere with each other.

-When we transmit digital symbols, we transmit them back-to-back (as opposed to waiting some time between symbols).
-But when you apply a pulse-shaping filter, it elongates the pulse in the time domain (in order to condense it in frequency), which causes adjacent symbols to overlap with each other.
-And this is fine, as long as your pulse shaping filter meets this one criterion: all of the pulses must add up to zero at every multiple of our symbol period T, except for one of the pulses.
-This is best understood through the following visualization:
+When we transmit digital symbols, we transmit them back-to-back (as opposed to waiting some time between them).
+When you apply a pulse-shaping filter, it elongates the pulse in the time domain (in order to condense it in frequency), which causes adjacent symbols to overlap with each other.
+The overlap is fine, as long as your pulse-shaping filter meets this one criterion: all of the pulses must add up to zero at every multiple of our symbol period , except for one of the pulses.
+The idea is best understood through the following visualization:

-As you can see, at every interval of T, there is one peak of a pulse, and the rest of the pulses are at 0 (they cross the x-axis).
-When the receiver goes to sample the signal, it does so at the perfect time (at the peak of the pulses), meaning that is the only point in time which matters.
-Usually there is a symbol synchronization block at the receiver that makes sure the symbols are sampled at the peaks.
+As you can see at every interval of , there is one peak of a pulse while rest of the pulses are at 0 (they cross the x-axis).
+When the receiver samples the signal, it does so at the perfect time (at the peak of the pulses), meaning that is the only point in time which matters.
+Usually there is a symbol synchronization block at the receiver that ensures the symbols are sampled at the peaks.

 One trick we use in wireless communications is called matched filtering.
 To understand matched filtering you must first understand these two points:

-- The pulses we discussed above only have to be aligned perfectly at the receiver, right before the sampling occurs.
-Until that point it doesn’t really matter if there is ISI, i.e. the signals can fly through the air with ISI and it’s OK.
+- The pulses we discussed above only have to be aligned perfectly at the receiver prior to sampling.
+Until that point it doesn’t really matter if there is ISI, i.e., the signals can fly through the air with ISI and it’s OK.

 - We want a low-pass filter in our transmitter to reduce the amount of spectrum our signal uses.
-But the receiver also needs a low-pass filter, to get rid of as much noise/interference next to the signal as possible.
-So we have a low-pass filter at the Tx, another at the Rx, and sampling occurs after both filters (and the wireless channel’s effects).
+But the receiver also needs a low-pass filter to eliminate as much noise/interference next to the signal as possible.
+As a result, we have a low-pass filter at the transsmitter (Tx) and another at the receiver (Rx), then sampling occurs after both filters (and the wireless channel’s effects).

-What we do in modern comms is split the pulse shaping filter equally between the Tx and Rx.
-They don’t have to be identical filters, but theoretically, the optimal linear filter for maximizing the SNR in the presence of AWGN is to use the same filter at both the Tx and Rx.
-This is called the “matched filter” concept.
+What we do in modern communications is split the pulse shaping filter equally between the Tx and Rx.
+They don’t have to be identical filters, but, theoretically, the optimal linear filter for maximizing the SNR in the presence of AWGN is to use the same filter at both the Tx and Rx.
+This strategy is called the “matched filter” concept.

 Another way of thinking about matched filters is that the receiver correlates the received signal with the known template signal.
 The template signal is essentially the pulses the transmitter sends, irrespective of the phase/amplitude shifts applied to them.
-Recall that filtering is done by convolution, which is essentially correlation (in fact they are mathematically the same when the template is symmetrical).
-This process of correlating the received signal with the template gives us our best chance at recovering what was sent, and is why it’s theoretically optimal.
-As an analogy, think of an image recognition system that looks for faces using a template of a face, and a 2d correlation:
+Recall that filtering is done by convolution, which is basically correlation (in fact they are mathematically the same when the template is symmetrical).
+This process of correlating the received signal with the template gives us our best chance at recovering what was sent, and it is why it’s theoretically optimal.
+As an analogy, think of an image recognition system that looks for faces using a template of a face and a 2D correlation:

 Splitting a Filter in Half¶

 How do we actually split a filter in half?
-Well convolution is associative, which means:
+Convolution is associative, which means:

 Also, recall that convolution in time domain is multiplication in frequency domain:

-To split a filter in half you can take the square root of the frequency response, since convolution in time domain is a multiply in the frequency domain:
+To split a filter in half you can take the square root of the frequency response.

 Specific Pulse Shaping Filters¶

-Note that the above plot is in the time domain, it shows the impulse response of the filter.
+Note that the above plot is in the time domain.
+It depicts the impulse response of the filter.
 The parameter is the only parameter for the raised-cosine filter, and it determines how quickly the filter tapers off in the time domain, which will be inversely proportional with how quickly it tapers off in frequency: